Browse Rentals

 Steps for Finding the Perfect Pied-à-Terre

 Are you planning a trip to a new place and looking for a comfortable accommodation to stay?
 A pied-à-terre might just be just what you need.
 A pied-à-terre is sometimes a one-bedroom or studio apartment, typically a temporary residence that is used as a second home or vacation rental.
-Travelers who want a home while exploring a new city would find this to be an incredibly ideal option, and they can be condominiums, townhouses, co-op buildings, or other types of buildings.
-You also don’t have to be a billionaire — they’re not just for foreign buyers looking for a terre purchase in Central Park with a mansion tax.
+Travelers who want a home while getting familiar with a new city would find this to be an incredibly ideal option, and they can be condominiums, townhouses, co-op buildings, or other types of buildings.
+You also don’t have to be a billionaire - they’re not exclusive to foreign buyers looking for a terre purchase in Central Park with a mansion tax.

 Consider Short-Term Leasing

 For short-term leasing or even subletting options, you may want to have a good idea of your budget, the length of your stay, and the location of the property, which will immensely help in beginning stages of your search.
-Some properties provide amenities such as Wi-Fi, laundry facilities, and parking — which can be essential to your stay.
+Some properties provide amenities such as Wi-Fi, laundry facilities, and parking - which can make your stay for more comfortable.
 Always read over the amenities that are included, and if they aren't listed you can always ask to make sure that the property will have exactly what you need.

 Another great way to find a pied-à-terre is to tap into local resources such as real estate agents, property managers, and sometimes even vacation home or rental websites including Streeteasy to read the real estate market most easily.
 These resources will provide a wide range of options to choose from, as well as a handful of valuable information about the spot you're visiting to dig deeper into the history and local charm of the area.